 About Michael Fellman

-Michael Fellman lives in Vancouver, British Columbia, where he is a professor of history at Simon Fraser University.
-He is the author of five previous books, including Inside War: The Guerrilla Conflict in Missouri during the American Civil War and… More about Michael Fellman
+Michael Fellman was a prolific historian of the nineteenth-century United States and a professor emeritus of history at Simon Fraser University in Canada.
+He is best known for Inside War: The Guerrilla Conflict in Missouri During the American Civil War and… More about Michael Fellman